sebhewelt/unique-views-app/README.md

 - When parsing the log file, I assumed a 100% match for a path uniqueness ("/path" and "path" as two different paths)
 - The requirements for the table were minimum (always sorted by the second column), therefore I created the table fully myself.
 If I had to build a complex table, I would use a ready-made library, like `react-table`.

-If I had some more time, I think would:
+If I had some more time, I think I would:

 - Improve UX (loading, success, error boundaries)
 - Cover the user flows with a bunch of E2E tests